 SLMs – Model Architecture

 SLMs typically use transformer-based architectures.
-They are often designed with fewer transformer layers and attention heads unlike LLMs.
-They still utilize the core mechanisms of transformer models, such as tokenization (breaking text into smaller units) and attention mechanisms (focusing on the most relevant parts of input sequences) but are optimized for narrow applications.
-Some SLMs, like DistilBERT and Mistral 7B, are specialized versions of larger models, pruned down to be faster and less resource-intensive while maintaining a reasonable level of performance.
+They are often designed with fewer transformer layers and attention heads, unlike LLMs.
+They still utilize the core mechanisms of transformer models, such as tokenization (breaking text into smaller units) and attention mechanisms (focusing on the most relevant parts of input sequences), but are optimized for narrow applications.
+Some SLMs, such as DistilBERT and Mistral 7B, are specialized versions of larger models, pruned to be faster and less resource-intensive while maintaining a reasonable level of performance.

 SLMs are often used in industries that require quick, domain-specific processing, such as chatbots, text classification, and document summarization.
 These models are ideal for businesses that need efficient language models without the high cost of training and maintaining LLMs.